sniggle/joomla-bootstrap4-template/README.md

 ## Let us improve this Bootstrap 4 template
 We are happy for any kind of feedback:
-* Did we miss a joomla component, module or layout?
+* Did we miss a Joomla! component, module or layout?
 * Do you have improvement ideas in the existing overrides?
 Just create an issue here on github and let us know! :-)

-### Created your own version of the Joomla!
+### Create your own version of the Joomla!
 Bootstrap 4 template
 The template is very close the Joomla!
 3 standard and Bootstrap 4 standard behavior.
 You can also use it as a starting point for your own Bootstrap 4 template.
 Just use the existing overrides and change your index.php according to your design ideas. :-)

 ## License of this Joomla! template